How a data mining giant got me wrong

 That could be a disappointment for the companies including Tesco supermarket, Twitter, Ford Motor Company and Facebook to whom Acxiom said it may have provided my data in the past year.
 Or maybe not.

-The fact that my profile contains errors isn’t necessarily a problem for marketers said Carol Hargreaves, a professor and director of the Data Analytics Consulting Center at the National University of Singapore.
+The fact that my profile contains errors isn’t necessarily a problem for marketers said Carol Hargreaves, a professor and director of the Data Analytics Consulting Centre at the National University of Singapore.

-What really matters is the predictions of one’s behavior, interests and propensity to buy certain kinds of products.
+What really matters is the predictions of one’s behaviour, interests and propensity to buy certain kinds of products.

 “The things you sell to a male of 46 or a male of 57 are the same,” Hargreaves said.